 However, it was during this phase, when she was all by herself without her mother’s support that her struggles manifested themselves in a bigger way.
 She was unable to cope with her peers and took many hours more to complete tasks as compared to her classmates, losing her self confidence in the process.

 This is when on the insistence of her mother, the family decided to address Harsha’s issues on getting the relevant tests done and it was confirmed she was high on ADD (attention deficit disorder).
 She was initially advised medication but due to the severe side effects like headaches, nausea, lethargy, and depressive feelings, it was discontinued.

-Today she has a successful career in the field most suitable to her.
-She consciously writes down notes to be more organised and checklists to cope with her memory-based struggles.
+Today Harsha has a successful career in the field most suitable to her.
+She consciously writes down notes to be more organized and checklists to cope with her memory-based struggles.